sanjayvr/Time-Series/index.md

-AR - Autoregression: Uses relationship between observation and its lag variable I - Integrated: Uses differencing of raw observation to make time series stationary MA - Moving Average: Uses dependency between observation  and residual error from moving average model applied to lagged observations
+AR - Autoregression: Uses relationship between observation and its lag variable I - Integrated: Uses differencing of raw observation at t and t+1 to make time series stationary MA - Moving Average: Uses dependency between observation  and residual error from moving average model applied to lagged observations

 p, d, q are the parameters used to define the ARIMA model where p is the number of lag observations called lag order, d is the number of times that the raw observations are differenced called differencing, q is the size of the moving average window called the order of moving average.
 The ARIMA model can be made to simple AR, I or MA model by just resetting the parameter to 0.